codr7/g-fu/v1/doc/typical_restarts.md

 0 abort
 1 retry

-Choose 0-2:
+Choose 0-1:
 ```

 ### Trying
-`try` may be used to limit the scope for `retry` and supports defining additional restarts.
+`try` may be used to limit the scope for `retry` and supports defining custom restarts.
 Restarts may declare any number of arguments.
 Execution typically continues after the `try` and returns the last value once the restart exits.

 ```
   (try ((foo (x)